kjywong/iat339-git-exercise/README.md

 # iat339-git-exercise
-TOBO add a description
+TODO add a description

-do not add stage
+do not stage